WJKI-FM

 WJKI-FM (103.5 FM) is a radio station licensed to serve Bethany Beach, Delaware.
 The station is owned by The Voice Radio Network.
 It airs a classic rock format.
 The station has been assigned these call letters by the Federal Communications Commission since November 21, 2018.

-With the sale of WXSH pending, the Classic rock format is now being simulcasted on WJKI (formerly WICO) and on 102.9 FM (W275CX).
+With the sale of WXSH, the classic rock format is now being simulcast on WJKI (1320 AM; formerly WICO) and on 102.9 FM (W275CX).